Home

 How can I use the Custom Component notification feature of AppMetrics?

-AppMetrics comes with a sample component already configured to respond to alerts.
-This feature is described in the AppMetrics documentation in Chapter 3, Page 36.
-The sample component is called XSNotification.wsc, and it is in this subdirectory:
+AppMetrics comes with a sample component script already configured to respond to alerts.
+This feature is described in the AppMetrics documentation in Chapter 3, Page 37.
+The sample component script is called XSNotification.wsc, and is located in the AppMetrics program folder, which is \Program Files\Xtremesoft\AppMetrics for Transactions by default.

-The work done by the sample component is purely for illustration purposes – it writes out the parameters that have been passed to it into a log file (c:\xsnotificationLogFile.log).
-The work that you want the component to do is customizable by you
+The work done by the sample component script is purely for illustration purposes – it writes out the parameters that have been passed to it into a log file (C:\XSNotificationLogFile.log).
+The work that you want the component to do is customizable by you.

 Back to top